owaist37/mundi.ai-frontend-fork-/docs/src/content/docs/deployments/self-hosting-mundi.md

     You will see logs from the various services starting up.
 Note that you may see a warning like `The "OPENAI_API_KEY" variable is not set`.
-    This is expected, as we haven't configured an LLM yet. (tutorial coming soon)
+    This is expected, as we haven't configured an LLM yet.
+Check out our [local LLM guide](/deployments/connecting-to-local-llm-with-ollama/) to connect to a locally running LLM.

     ![Screenshot of the terminal after running 'docker compose up app', showing the server starting.](../../../assets/selfhost/apponline.jpg)